saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/xcuitest-introduction.md

 #### Sharding XCUITest

-`saucectl` supports executing tests in parallel.
-To achieve it, `saucectl` needs sharding settings like follows.
-For more details, check in [yaml configuration](./xcuitest.md#shard).
+`saucectl` supports running tests in parallel.
+To tests in parallel, configure `saucectl` as follows.
+For more details, see [yaml configuration](./xcuitest.md#shard).

 ```
 suites: